 Make every snap count

 It's easy to get addicted to Instagram and take snaps of just about anything that moves.
-But remember that you have to make your content interesting and fresh.
+But remember that you have to make your content exciting and fresh.
 Keep things unique and special.
 Avoid being mundane.
 Instagram is a perfect opportunity to connect with people in an intimate, interactive and friendly way, so make every photograph count for something.

 Tell your story